cloudogu/makefiles/README.md

 - `k8s-integration-test` - Run k8s integration tests.
 - `controller-release` - Interactively starts the release workflow.
 - `build: helm-apply` - Builds a new version of the dogu and deploys it into the K8s-EcoSystem.

+#### k8s-crd.mk
+This module provides targets for managing K8S Custom Resource Definitions (CRDs) of CES controllers.

+- `crd-helm-generate-chart` - Generate the helm chart containing the CRDs
+- `crd-helm-apply` - Generates and installs the helm chart containing the CRDs
+- `crd-helm-delete` - Uninstalls the helm chart containing the CRDs
+- `crd-helm-package` - Generates and packages the helm chart containing the CRDs
+- `crd-helm-chart-import` - Imports the currently available CRD chart into the cluster-local registry
+- `crd-component-generate` - Generate the CRD component YAML resource
+- `crd-component-apply` - Applies the CRD component yaml resource to the actual defined context.
+- `crd-component-delete` - Deletes the CRD component yaml resource from the actual defined context.